Flowering stage weed thriving inside a dark grow tent with multiple plants illuminated by overhead lights in dense formation

 How Light Triggers the Flowering Hormone (Florigen)

-Florigen is the hormone responsible for initiating flowering in cannabis.
-Contrary to what many assume, it’s not the presence of light, but rather the duration of uninterrupted darkness that stimulates its production.
-Once a consistent dark period is established usually 12 hours florigen builds up and pushes the plant into bloom.
+It’s not the presence of light, but rather the duration of uninterrupted darkness that stimulates florigen production.
+Once a consistent dark period is established, florigen builds up and pushes the plant into bloom.
+If your grow room experiences even small light leaks during this dark period, it can disrupt florigen levels and cause stress.

 Why Darkness Is Just as Important as Light